SahilKr24/aria2aws/README.md

 Congrats your front-end GUI, aria2 and server is now set up.

-Throw some files to downlaod using the `+` icon on the left.
+Throw some files to download using the `+` icon on the left.

 ### *Step 7:*  Automating the whole process.